dsc-courses/dsc10-2023-sp/debugging.md

 While you might see the correct answer displayed as the result of the cell, chances are it isn't being stored in the answer variable.
 Make sure you are assigning the result to the answer variable.
 Make sure there are no typos in the variable name.

+### I accidentally deleted something in a cell that was provided to me – how do I get it back?

+There are two solutions:

+1. In [this public GitHub repository](https://github.com/dsc-courses/dsc10-2023-sp), you'll find the "original" versions of all assignments we released this quarter.
+You can look here and manually add back any necessary code or text that you accidentally deleted.

+2. Suppose you're working on Lab 5.
+One solution is go directly to DataHub and rename your `lab05` folder to something else, like `lab05-old`.
+Then, click the Lab 5 link on the course website again, and it'll bring you to a brand-new version of Lab 5.
+Then, you can copy your work from your old Lab 5 to this new one, which should have everything in it.

 ## Specific Errors

 A general rule of thumb when debugging is to look at the very last line of an error message.
 That's usually the most informative part of the message, and will often tell you directly what's wrong.